 Over the last decade, the After-School Debate program has grown into one of the largest extracurricular opportunities in the city of Boston.
-Only 25 students competed in the first year, but now over 5,000 students have completed over the past 15 years.
+Only 25 students competed in the first year, but now over 5,000 students have competed over the past 15 years.

 The BDL has worked with the Boston Public Schools’ Office of English Language Learners and schools with the highest percentages of ELLs in Boston to ensure that all students have access to debate.
 The BDL purposefully makes IEP-based accommodations in competition and works with BPS schools dedicated to inclusive learning in order to make sure debate is accessible to students with special needs.